I am a qualified industrial ceramicist and self taught studio potter.

 We have a lovely Portmeirion tile.
-When I tried to buy another I couldn’t find one, so decided to make some and put them in an exibition at the Hayloft Gallery.
+When I tried to buy another I couldn’t find one, so decided to make some and put them in an exhibition at the Hayloft Gallery.
 I decorated each one with either a butterfly, a seahorse, gobies, a dragonfly, or an Ammonite.
 The most popular by far was the Ammonite …

 Jurassic Coast Landscapes

-I am a great fan of the Impressionists.
+I am a great fan of impressionism.
 Lockdown has given me the opportunity to work on a new range of ceramics which are a little different to my usual style.
 I have always admired painters who can send you on a journey into thoughts, emotions and memories just by producing a vague image.

 Production of my own glazes.